makeplans/makeplans-api/readme.md

 ## People

 The primary key for a person is `id`.
-However the following fields are unique: `email`, `phonenumber` and `provider`+`uid`.
-There are no specific requirements for input but a person needs to have either name, email or phone number.
+However the following fields are unique: `email`, `phonenumber`, `national_id_no` and `provider`+`uid`.
+There are no specific requirements for input but a person needs to have either name, email, national id number or phone number.

-`national_id_no` is currently not unique or used as identificator for a person.
-This will change.

 ### Attributes